juanjoss/xconfig/README.md

     - Deploy and access `x`.

-        This will tell ArgoCD to sync with `xconfig` and start watching changes in the `/manifests` directory in this repo.
         ```bash
         kubectl -n argocd apply -f ./argocd/application.yaml
         ```
+        This will tell ArgoCD to sync with `xconfig` and start watching changes inside the `/manifests` directory in this repo.

         Now a new namespace (dev) should be created with `x` resources inside it, and it should be accesible (using port forwarding in this case).
         ```bash
         # namespace "dev" should exist
         kubectl get ns

-        # check out x
+        # check out x resources
         kubectl -n dev get all

         # use port forwarding to access x